 Neptune’s Grotto Facts

-- While not the only sea cave in the area, most consider Neptune’s Grotto to be by far the most beautiful.
-Somewhat incredibly, the discovery of this magnificent marvel of natural processes occurred accidentally in the 18th century, by local fishermen.
-Yet evidence indicates that primitive man knew of the existence of this geological marvel, as well as others locally.
+- While not the only sea cave in the area, most individuals who visit it consider Neptune’s Grotto to be by far the most beautiful.
+Somewhat incredibly, the discovery of this magnificent marvel of natural processes occurred accidentally in the 18th century.

 Neptune’s Grotto Physical Description

-The mesmerizing Neptune’s Grotto serves as a classic example of what makes sea caves beautiful and fascinating.
+Not surprisingly, the mesmerizing Neptune’s Grotto serves as a classic example of what makes sea caves beautiful and fascinating.
 As a direct result of the presence of these factors, this amazing feature immediately captivates those lucky enough to visit it.

-The grotto itself actually extends more than 2.5 mi (4 km ) in length.
-Inside, a vast array of both stalactites and stalagmites greet visitors with their beauty.
-Several passages of varying lengths and height exist within the cave system.
+The visually stunning grotto itself extends a distance of more than 2.5 mi (4 km ) in length.
+Inside, an impressive array of stalactites and stalagmites greet visitors with their beauty.
+Several passages of varying lengths and height also exist within the cave system.

-Also, it has a maximum width of 82 ft (25 m).
-A regular influx of seawater via wave activity maintains the shallow lake.
-Adding to the distinctive beauty of the location, a large stalagmite protrudes from the approximate center of the lake.
+This includes the fact that it has a maximum width of 82 ft (25 m).
+A regular influx of seawater via wave activity maintains the lovely, shallow lake.
+Adding to the distinctive beauty of the magical location, a large stalagmite protrudes from the approximate center of the lake.